ascavis/promo/storyboard.md

       SpaceAppsChallenge.
 - Spitzer & WISE
     - Image: in sequence Spitzer, WISE space telescopes
-    - Voice: From space missions such as Spitzer and WISE data about asteroids is already publically available.
+    - Voice: From space missions such as Spitzer and WISE, data about asteroids is already publicly available.
 - Data acquisition
-    - Video: Team from outside interview/discussing
+    - Video: Team from outside interview/discussing (show UI / someone using it?)
     - Voice: Ascavis brings this data together and makes it accessible for everyone.
 - Hobby astronomers